 The Easiest Thing in the World.

-Downright, it’s so easy that some people don’t believe it’s for real.
-Some regard is as wish-wash.
-Others think it’s too good to be true.
-Yet, some feel embarrassed to have to do it because it requires no real effort of theirs.
-They prefer to be doing something tasking, they like to sweat it—the human hunger for self-actualization.
-They like to sweat it so they can boast of an effort of theirs.
-They just don’t get why they should do something that won’t task their physical strength.
-But it’s so easy it doesn’t require physical strength.
+It’s so easy some treat it with a wishy-washy attitude.
+Some feel embarrassed to have to do it because it requires no real effort of theirs.
+They prefer it to be tasking or physically demanding—that human desire for self-accomplishment—so they can boast it was an effort of theirs.
+But it doesn’t require physical strength.
 Total amputees have been known to do it.
-Blind people have done it.
+The blind have done it.
 The deaf and dumb have done it.
-All forms of disabilities have been known to do it in several instances.
-So what are we really talking about?
+All forms of physically challenged persons have been known to do it.

 The Easiest Thing in the World is the Most Important Thing in Life.

 Do you often pause to ponder what for humanity’s sake this entire life is about?
 Have you ever woken up some days and your life’s dreams, hustles, and everything that meant so much to you suddenly appeared utterly pointless so that you wondered what was worth it in the first place?

 Between life’s highs and lows, we need to maintain balance.
 This lack of this balance is responsible for the number of loose screws around us.
 If you check, there must be someone you know who is losing, or has lost their mind to some degree.
 They may seem and act okay, but they’re losing it.
 They’re losing their grip on life.
 The reason is because they have not done the easiest thing in the world, which is the most important thing in life.